icholy/killable/README.md

   k.Kill(nil)
 }()

-// Defer run the callback once all worker functions (Go/Do) have returned killable.Defer(k, func() {
+// Defer runs the callback once all worker functions (Go/Do) have returned killable.Defer(k, func() {
   fmt.Println("all worker function done")
 })